dylanthompson6/genomics-workshop/II.start a virtual linux machine.md

 1. Sign into the AWS Management Console and open the Amazon EC2 console at https://console.aws.amazon.com/ec2

-2. In the upper-right corner of the AWS Management Console, confirm you are in the desired AWS region (e.g., Singapore).
+2. In the upper-right corner of the AWS Management Console, confirm you are in the desired AWS region (e.g., Sydney).

 ![](./workshopassets/ConsoleRegion.png)